AndreiCal/Gluwa-API-Documentation/source/index.html.md

 {}
 ```

-> 400 Bad Request: Verification code is not valid
+> 400 Bad Request: Verification code is not valid / Request syntax malformed

+> 403 Forbidden: Access to this funding source is denied

 ```json
 {